mozilla/perfcompare/README.md

 npm run start-dev
 ```

-### Contributions
+### Contributing

+We welcome contributions to our project.

+If you find an issue that you'd like to work on that is not assigned to anyone, leave a comment on the issue and request that it be assigned to you.

+If you do not receive a response within 2-3 days, you can follow up in the #PerfCompare matrix channel.

+After addressing the issue, ensure both tests and linting pass before submitting a pull request.

+When submitting a pull request, please mention the issue number to link the pull request and issue to one another.
+You can do this by typing # following immediately by the issue number, i.e., `#123`

+Submit your pull request to the `staging` branch. `staging` is merged to master weekly on Monday.

-In order to contribute to PerfCompare we recommend the following workflow:
+We recommend the following workflow to contribute to PerfCompare:

-1. [Set an upstream remote](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories/) that points to the Mozilla PerfCompare's Github [repository](https://github.com/mozilla/perfcompare.git), in addition to `origin` that points to your fork.
+1. [Set an upstream remote](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories/) that points to the project [repository](https://github.com/mozilla/perfcompare.git), and an 'origin' remote that points to your fork.
-2. You should then frequently use `git rebase upstream` rather than merging from your fork to keep your branch up to date.
-There are less conflicts this way and the git history is cleaner.
+2. To keep your fork up-to-date, use `git rebase upstream` rather than merging.
+This causes fewer merge conflicts and keeps the git history cleaner.

 ```
 # Git commands for keeping your branch up to date with the lastest master